Skip to content

 Hollywood

-The first known proposed star design was basically a caricature of a celebrity drawn on a blue star placed on a brown background.
-Yet, this design was somewhat complicated to execute at the time since drawing a detailed face in brass would have taken so much effort and more money than the chamber could apparently afford.
+The first known proposed star design was a caricature of a celebrity drawn on a blue star placed on a brown background.
+Yet, this design was somewhat complicated to execute at the time since drawing a detailed face in brass would have taken much effort and more money than the chamber could afford.
 Soon enough, this design was ditched, and more were considered.

 Funding